marklogic/flux/docs/import/import-files/aggregate-xml.md

 Flux supports Gzip and ZIP aggregate XML files.
 Simply include the `--compression` option with a value of `GZIP` or `ZIP`.

+## Specifying an encoding

+MarkLogic stores all data [in the UTF-8 encoding](https://docs.marklogic.com/guide/search-dev/encodings_collations#id_87576).
+If your aggregate XML files use a different encoding, you must specify that via the `--encoding` option - e.g.:

+    ./bin/flux import-aggregate-xml-files --path source --encoding ISO-8859-1 ...